bbrowning/bespin_couch/README.txt

 Running Bespin Couch
 --------------------
+*NOTICE* - It looks like Bespin Couch only works on Safari 4 at the moment.
+Regular Bespin also works on FF3 so I'll have to figure out what in the Couch port is causing FF3 to die when drawing to the canvas.

 Follow directions from Bespin Developer Guide: https://wiki.mozilla.org/Labs/Bespin/DeveloperGuide/Setup

 Specifically, bootstrap, bin/activate, and paver dojo create_db.
 Instead of